squid-cache/squid-cache.github.io/ConfigExamples/DynamicContent/YouTube.rst

 Each configuration action is detailed with its reason and effect so if you find one that is wrong or missing please let us know.

+<<TableOfContents>>

-== Partial Solution Using php enabled webserver  ==
+== Partial Solution 1: Local Web Server  ==

-==== 1/6/11 ====
+ {i} A more polished, mature and expensive! version of this is available commercially as [[http://cachevideos.com/|VideoCache]].

+ ''by JoshuaOSullivan''
+## 2011-06-01
 With some luck and dodgy coding, I have managed to get youtube caching working.

-My method requires a mostly normal squid setup, with a url rewriter script which rewrites any requests destined for youtube to use a special caching proxy php script ie, http://www.youtube.com/watch?v=avaSdC0QOUM becomes http://10.13.37.25/per.php?url=http%3A%2F%2Fwww.youtube.com%2Fwatch%3Fv%3DavaSdC0QOUM%0A
+My method requires a mostly normal squid setup, with a URL rewriter script which rewrites any requests destined for youtube to relay through a special caching web server script ie, http://www.youtube.com/watch?v=avaSdC0QOUM becomes http://10.13.37.25/per.php?url=http%3A%2F%2Fwww.youtube.com%2Fwatch%3Fv%3DavaSdC0QOUM%0A

-This script then checks the url, uses readfile() to pass all them through expect those which correspond to the flvs we want to hold on to.
+This script checks the URL, uses readfile() to pass them all through except those which correspond to the flvs we want to hold on to.
-When theses flv urls are encountered, they are fopen()'ed to find the size of the video, and the url is parsed to find the id of the video.
+When these .flv URLs are encountered, they are fopen()'ed to find the size of the video, and the URL is parsed to find the id of the video.
 These seem to be constant for the same video of the same resolution.
-A filename is generated of the form "id-size".
+A file name is generated of the form "id-size".
 This is the file naming format I have used, it allows differentiating between videos of the same source, but different resolution, as well as ensuring videos in the cache are not corrupted (correct size -> things are probably good)
+## TODO: maybe use the quality URL parameters to differentiate file resolutions better than size ("itag" + "factor").
+NP: fast-forwarding or re-winding will have only time-offset hash in the URL different, but different size and object.

-One this filename it found, a cache folder is searched, and if found, delivered to the user.
-The connection to youtube is then closed wothout any more data (expect the headers containing file info) being downloaded.
+Once this filename is generated, a cache folder is searched, and if found, delivered to the user.
+The connection to youtube is then closed without any more data (except the headers containing file info) being downloaded.
-In the event the filename is not found in the folder, the video is downloaded in blocks (fread() in a while loops), and delivered to the user while simulatenously being saved to a file.
+In the event the filename is not found in the folder, the video is downloaded in blocks (fread() in a while loops), and delivered to the user while simultaneously being saved to a file.

 Pros of this solution:
-	*Not convoluted config files which violate http standard *Simple
+## URL-rewrite *is* a violation.	*Not convoluted config files which violate http standard
+## more complex that the alternatives.	*Simple
+ * works with any Squid version
+ * easily adaptable for other CDN

 Cons
-	*As of current, users cannot login, as i have not implemented passing postdata in my scripts.
+ * As of current, users cannot login, as I have not implemented passing POST data in my scripts.
 I have informed my users that I don't care, you might
-	*If two people watch an uncached video at the same time, it will be downloaded by both.
+ * If two people watch an uncached video at the same time, it will be downloaded by both.
-	*It requires a webserver running at all time
+ * It requires a webserver running at all times
-	*Squid will not be holding the files, your webserver will have to hold them (and manage cache size by some other means)
+ * Squid will not be holding the files, your webserver will have to hold them (and manage cache size by some other means)

 My explanation is likely lacking, email osullijosh <at> ecs.vuw.ac.nz for any questions.
-This will be developed more by me over the coming weeks, unless anyone else fancies doing so, and does a better job than me (Not hard).

-Code:

-Squid:
+=== squid.conf configuration ===
 {{{
-#Add to squid.conf
+# determine which URLs are going to be caught
+acl youtube dstdomain .youtube.com

+# pass requests
 url_rewrite_program /etc/squid/phpredir.php
+url_rewrite_access allow youtube

+# leave caching up to the local web server
+cache deny youtube
 }}}

 phpredir.php:
 {{{
 #!/usr/bin/php
 <?php

 while ( $input = fgets(STDIN) ) {
   // Split the output (space delimited) from squid into an array.